 After conducting a physical exam, your vet may order routine laboratory tests, such as urinalysis, blood count, or a biochemistry profile.
 They can offer up useful information about an underlying condition or infection.
 In the case of infection, your dog may be prescribed medication.
 More specific testing may also be required.

 Sometimes the root cause of the fever can’t be determined.
 Vets even use an acronym for this: FUO (Fever of Unknown Origin).

 How to Reduce a Dog’s Fever

 To help reduce a pet’s fever—103 degrees or higher—first apply cool water around his paws and ears.
-You can use a soaked towel or cloth.
+You can use a soaked towel or cloth, or a dog cooling vest.
 Continue to monitor his temperature, and when it drops below 103, you can stop applying the water.
 See if you can coax him into drinking a bit of water.
 You will still need to monitor your dog closely, to make sure his fever doesn’t return, and consider taking him to the vet if he exhibits other symptoms.
 Remember: Better safe than sorry.

 Never give your dog (or cat) human medication without a veterinary prescription.